ZebMcKayhan/WireguardManager/README.md

 E:Option ==> peer wg12 del ipset NETFLIX_DNS
         [✔] Ipset 'NETFLIX_DNS' Selective Routing deleted wg12
 ```
-Since IPSETs are only IPv4 OR IPv6, never both. wgm will autodetect which is added and put it in the correct firewall, but you will need to add an IPSET for each, like:
+Since IPSETs are typically IPv4 OR IPv6 (except mac- ipset's). wgm will autodetect which is added and put it in the correct firewall, but you will need to add an IPSET for each, like:
 ```sh
 IPSet         Enable  Peer  FWMark  DST/SRC NETFLIX-DNS   Y       wg11  0x8000  dst